 80) Scissors Through Jacket – Mike Caveney

-Scissors Through Jacket (or Knife Through Jacket) is a trick that uses the spectators jacket.
+Scissors Through Jacket (or Knife Through Jacket) is a magic trick that uses the spectators jacket.
 If a magician takes an object and passes it through another object, the audience immediately suspect the objects may be gimmicked.
 But when the jacket belongs to an audience member, we know it’s genuine so it makes the trick more believable.
 As you can tell with a lot of other tricks in this list of 100 greatest magic tricks, I’m a big fan of magic tricks with a surprise ending.
 This one delivers…

 79) Interactive Magic – Max Maven